cktan/cktan.github.io/_posts/2015-05-17-postgres-compare-table.md

 ### Which method is better?

 In general, the built-in EXCEPT clause works better.
+In the worst case, the SQL implies each table needs to be scanned 2 times for the case when they are equal.
+When the tables are different, however, the query may finish much faster with only a partial scan.